 When traveling from Spain on the AP7 (AP-9 in France), you will come across a truly special service area: Village Catalan.
 This is the first service area you will encounter when crossing the border, and it is known for being super complete, modern and comfortable.

-At Village Catalan, not only can you rest and recharge your batteries, but you can also enjoy a unique experience since this area has an art gallery, installed in an old cafeteria, where you can admire various works by local artists while you take a break from the trip.
-It is an ideal place for art lovers and those who are looking for more than just a break from the road.
+At Village Catalan, you can not only rest and recharge, but also enjoy a unique experience: this rest area features an art gallery housed in a former café, where you can admire works by local artists while taking a break from your journey.

 But that’s not all.
 If you plan to stay a little longer, both you and your children can participate in a short art atelier.
 These workshops are perfect for stimulating creativity and having a fun family time.
 It’s an excellent opportunity for the little ones to be entertained and learn something new while enjoying their stop.